sagemath/trac_to_gh/Issue 1347.md

 # Issue 1347: display the path to the sage_notebook directory when starting the notebook server

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1347

 Original creator: jason